molab-itp/content-2023-Fa/weeks/10_multi.md

 - write your final project proposal on your wiki page

-- create a repo for the project and add it to the homework page
+- create a Week10 folder for your project and add link to it here:

 - [wiki home page week10](https://github.com/molab-itp/content-2023-Fa/wiki#week-10-homework)

+  - update your wiki page with your
+    - progress,
+    - problems,
+    - plans, and
+    - questions